-Scouting provides boys with an opportunity to try new things, learn through the experiences of camping, hiking, leadership, and community service.
-These scout activities build self-confidence, and reinforce ethical standards.
-The skills the boys learn in scouting help them overcome obstacles and challenges with courage and character throughout their lives.
+Simsbury Boy Scouts Troop 174 provides your son with an opportunity to try new things.
+He will learn through the experiences of camping, hiking, leadership, and community service.
+These scout activities build self-confidence and reinforce ethical standards.
+The skills your son learns in scouting helps him overcome obstacles and challenges with courage and character throughout his life.
 Scouting fosters self-esteem, a sense of value and belonging, a sense of accountability and teamwork.
-This is true of scouts in Troop 174.